hivtools/hint/docs/GenericChart.md

 ### Generic Chart Metadata

 The Generic Chart Metadata consists of a dictionary of `GenericChartMetadata` objects, whose keys are the chart ids.
-Here is an annotated example of GenericChartMetadata:
+Here is an annotated example of GenericChartMetadata for a single chart:
 ```
 {
       // This section configures the datasets available to the charts, and where to get them from